FarronF/limerick-council-meetings/meetings/2024/02/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18th January 2024.md

 Roads and Tourism GMA (€259,000) plus Capital Development Fund (to be confirmed) :

-€309,000 (estimated), divided between the 7 Elected Members at €44,142 per Elected--- **Caherguillamore event**
+€309,000 (estimated), divided between the 7 Elected Members at €44,142 per Elected
+---
+**Caherguillamore event**

 An Cathaoirleach noted the St Stephens day event at Caherguillamore to remember the